-Xbox Series X news today: specs, features, price, release date, backwards compatibility, games reveal, live stream, and more info about Xbox 2020
+Xbox Series X news today: Upcoming Xbox event DELAYED?
+Series X price predictions, specs, backwards compatibility, games reveal, live stream, and more news about Xbox in 2020

 Here’s absolutely everything you need to know about the Xbox Series X, from its games to the specs and even the release date/price predictions!

-The Xbox Series X is on its way and the battle continues on between the two powerhouses of next-gen.
+Another month in 2020 and more info on the Xbox Series X is being slowly unveiled, with the battle raging on between the two powerhouses of next-gen consoles.

 Read on to discover all the essential intel about the Xbox Series X.